-4. Evaluation from the Admission Committee

-Upon reception of the report supplied by the Admissions Representative, the Admission Committee analyzes and decides on the admission or rejection of the candidate for the pre-selected program.

-5. Committee resolution communication

-Decision made by the Committee is communicated vie e-mail to the candidate in the days following the interview.
+4. Evaluation from the Admission Committee Upon reception of the report supplied by the Admissions Representative, the Admission Committee analyzes and decides on the admission or rejection of the candidate for the pre-selected program.
+5. Committee resolution communication Decision made by the Committee is communicated vie e-mail to the candidate in the days following the interview.
 At a later date, the Admissions Representative contacts the candidate to solve any issues he/she may have prior to registering as a student.

-"Acceptance of Admission Conditions Fee" must be paid on ten business days after the communication of acceptance to the Program.
-Payment of "Acceptance of Admission Conditions Fee" entitles the student to be accepted to the program in the enrollment period he or she has been admitted to, and the following two enrollment periods of the same program.
+"Registration Fee" must be paid on ten business days after the communication of acceptance to the Program.
+Payment of "Registration Fee" entitles the student to be accepted to the program in the enrollment period he or she has been admitted to, and the following two enrollment periods of the same program.